Hybrid Block Successive Approximation for One-Sided Non-Convex Min-Max Problems: Algorithms and Applications: The Proposed Algorithms and Analysis

 \section{The Proposed Algorithms and Analysis}

 In this section, we present our main algorithm.
 Towards this end, we will first make a number of blanket assumptions on problem \eqref{eq:problem}, and then present the HiBSA algorithm in its generic form.
-We will then provide detailed discussion on various algorithmic choices, and discuss the major challenge in analyzing the proposed algorithm.
+We will then discuss in detail about various algorithmic choices, as well as major challenges in the analysis.

 Let the superscript $r$ denote iteration number.
-For notational simplicity, we will define the following: { } Throughout the paper, we will assume that problem \eqref{eq:problem} satisfies the following blanket assumption.
+For notational simplicity, we will define the following: